hydropandas

 Parameters

-• extent (list, shapefile path or None) – get groundwater monitoring wells wihtin this extent [xmin, ymin, xmax, ymax] or within a predefined Polygon from a shapefile
+• extent (list, shapefile path or None) – get groundwater monitoring wells wihtin this extent [xmin, xmax, ymin, ymax] or within a predefined Polygon from a shapefile

 • codes (lst of str or None) – codes of the monitoring wells